Where to Surf in New Zealand

 To get away from the crowds, try out Albatross Point, Kiritehere south of Raglan or Te Akau to the north.

-The Coromandel Peninsula is a hugely popular summer destination for Kiwi surfers and backpackers.
+The Coromandel Peninsula is a hugely popular summer destination for Kiwi surfers and travellers.
 It has so many beaches and surf breaks packed on the edges of this peninsula.

 Hot Water Beach is not only a natural wonder with its hot spring feeding the water under the sand, but it provides some great surf too.
 It’s best surfed on a half to full incoming tide.
 Hahei Beach near the likes of the famous Cathedral Cove has some good waves only when there is a decent swell.
 Pauanui is a popular choice for surfers with both left and right-hand waves, as is Tairua and Te Karo Bay just north of Pauanui.